Q. I planted corn for the

 Gentleman, Silver Cross Bantam, Calumet, and Silvergent.

-Non-chemical earworm controls
+Non-chemical earworm control

 One of the best non-chemical controls is Bacillus thuringiensis